The West Coast Consortium for Technology & Innovation in Pediatrics

 Grant in 2022

 Linear Health Sciences is a medical device company focused on developing innovative products for medical tubing, utilizing its proprietary breakaway safety-valve technology.
-This technology aims to prevent unwanted disconnection of medical tubing, thereby enhancing the healthcare experience for patients, caregivers, and healthcare facilities.
-The company has made significant strides in securing global patent protections and obtaining FDA clearance for its flagship product, the Orchid Safety Release Valve.
-With a total addressable market exceeding $1 billion annually, Linear Health Sciences was founded by a physician and two engineers, emphasizing a strong blend of medical and engineering expertise in its product development efforts.
+This technology aims to prevent unwanted disconnections during medical procedures, thereby enhancing the healthcare experience for patients, caregivers, and healthcare facilities.
+Founded by a physician and two engineers, the company has made significant strides in securing global patent protections and pursuing FDA clearance for its flagship product, the Orchid Safety Release Valve.
+With a total addressable market exceeding $1 billion annually, Linear Health Sciences is positioned to address critical needs in patient care and safety within the healthcare industry.

 Luminoah